mara-kr/GBA/README.md

 ### Instructions to make Project
-1. Unzip and open the GBA_archive.xpr.zip Vivado Project
+1. Unzip and open the GBA_archive.xpr.zip Vivado Project (get from Dropbox/AFS)
+2. Make a COE file for the GBA BIOS
-2. Create COE file out of game ROM you want to play, make sure to convert to Little Endian.
+3. Create COE file out of game ROM you want to play, make sure to convert to Little Endian.
     Input COE file into Game Pack ROM